Banner

 Content

-We serve nonprofit organizations representing low-wealth communities throughout the United States and Africa, with a focus on clients serving the southeastern U.S. We do not represent individuals.
+We serve nonprofit organizations working with low-wealth communities throughout the United States, primarily serving clients in North Carolina and the southeastern states.
+On occasion we take on individuals as clients and also work on matters in other nations, as well.
 If your community is facing an environmental problem and needs legal representation, we may be able to help.
 Please fill out the Contact Us form to request an intake questionnaire and find out whether your case might be a good fit with the services we provide.
 Organizations seeking new representation must return a completed intake questionnaire by April 1 for fall semester projects and by November 1 for spring semester projects.

 Title